planeklm/razed-cashgamble/README.md

 # Cash Gamble by Razed
 A simple gamble script for QBCORE framework which utilizes interact-sound.

+# THIS RESOURCE IS NOT BEING MAINTAINED OR UPDATED

 ![CashGamble](https://user-images.githubusercontent.com/91488137/195990605-72f0ad8a-860e-41b4-9960-4595cff0926e.png)

 # How To Install